The Korean Skincare Routine

 Step 4: Toner

 Now it's time for the important toner again.
 At night, this step is especially important since it will help your skin get ready to receive all the great benefits you are about to give it through sheet masks, essences, serums, and night creams.
 Consider using one with a soothing scent or ingredient to help you get ready for sleep!

 Step 5: Essence

 After the toner, it's time to use an essence.
 At night, your skin will have an even better chance to get the benefits from this step.
+It will also have the chance to stay on longer while you sleep.
 Use an essence to help you treat any specific areas you worry about, like brightening, firming, or pore tightening.

 Step 6: Sheet Masks